Skip to Calculator

 Why RPE Matters for Muscle Building

-Most people associate RPE with powerlifters chasing 1-rep maxes.
-But the same tool that helps a 600 lb squatter plan competition openers is equally valuable for someone trying to build 20 lbs of muscle.
-The reason is the same in both cases: proximity to failure is the key stimulus variable.
+RPE gets associated almost exclusively with powerlifters chasing 1-rep maxes, and that's a mistake.
+The same scale that helps a 600 lb squatter pick his competition opener is just as useful for a bodybuilder trying to add ten pounds of muscle.
+The logic is identical in both cases: proximity to failure is the variable that drives the adaptation.

 Chart showing hypertrophy stimulus versus proximity to failure across different RPE levels